-The Company's financial assets and liabilities (financial instruments) include cash, accounts receivable, accounts payable and accrued liabilities, long-term debt, bank indebtedness, convertible and non-convertible debentures.
+The Company's financial assets and liabilities (financial instruments) include cash, accounts receivable, accounts payable and accrued liabilities, long-term debt, bank indebtedness, and convertible debentures.
 All financial instruments are recorded at fair value at recognition.
 Financial instruments are measured by grouping them into classes upon initial recognition, based on the purpose of the individual instruments.